|

 151. Feeling uninspired in the practice

-and play.
+room?
+Set up your drumset or percussion set up backwards and play.
 Although a bit awkward at first, it will stimulate

 many new drum ideas.
 When putting together your drumset, think